-for Red Hat Enterprise Linux 3 (RHEL 3) and SUSE Linux Enterprise Server 9 (SLES 9) on POWER, when using RDAC as fail-over/fail-back driver, the FC HBA device driver must be compiled with non-fail-over setting.
-RDAC on Linux is a standalone package located at http://www-
+for Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES) on POWER, when using RDAC as a failover driver, the FC HBA device driver must be compiled with non-failover setting.
+RDAC on Linux is a standalone package located at the following Web site:

+www-307.ibm.com/pc/support/site.wss/document.do?Indocid=MIGR-59039

-307.ibm.com/pc/support/site.wss/document.do?Indocid=MIGR-59039.
-For other LoP OS environments where RDAC is not supported, you can use a failover version of the fibre-channel HBA driver for failover protection.
-Refer to the IBM TotalStorage DS4000 Storage Manager 9 Installation and Support Guide for AIX, HP-UX, Solaris, and Linux on POWER for more information on how to set the failover version of the fibre-channel HBA driver.
+For other POWER-based Linux environments in which RDAC is not supported, you can use a failover version of the Fibre Channel HBA driver for failover protection.
+Refer to the IBM TotalStorage DS4000 Storage Manager 9 Installation and Support Guide for AIX, HP-UX, Solaris, and Linux on POWER for more information on how to set the failover version of the Fibre Channel HBA driver.